 In memoriam

-We have sadly lost two important members of the wetland science community.
+We have sadly lost three important members of the wetland science community.

 Bill Mitsch was a pioneering figure in wetland science and a prominent member and previous Past President of SWS.
+He was also the principal organizer of INTECOL WETLANDS conference in 1992 in Clumbus, Ohio.
 He was renowned for his tremendous contributions to wetland ecology and ecological engineering.
 He founded the Olentangy River Wetland Research Park at the Ohio State University (Ramsar Site), the Everglades Research Park at Florida Gulf Coast University and served as editor-in-chief of Ecological Engineering.
 He also was awarded the Stockholm Water Prize of 2004, the Einstein Award from the Chinese Academy of Science, and a Doctorate honoris causa from Tartu University, Estonia.
 The various editions of Bill Mitsch's comprehensive 'Wetlands' textbooks (edited by John Wiley & Sons) have helped many of us wetland scientists around the world fall in love with these wonderful and unique ecosystems, accompanying us in our Ph.D. and research journeys.
 They are on many of our shelves and remain some of the key textbooks that many researchers reference.
 He also supported the careers of many of our colleagues and his legacy will live on through them.

 Maurizio Borin served for more than 40 years at the University of Padova in Italy, where he led a distinguished career as a Researcher and Full Professor.
 He was the former Director of the Department of Agronomy, Animals, Food, Natural Resources and Environment.
 He was also a key member of the International Water Association Wetland Systems for Pollution Control Specialist Group.
 SWS Europe members will fondly remember our 8th Annual Meeting held in Padova which Maurizio and colleagues organised with characteristic warmth and hospitality.
 The incredible setting, gorgeous food and the volleyball match will live long in the memory.
 Maurizio will be remembered as a person of great knowledge and as a leader in wetland research but most of all as someone that showed generosity, kindness and filled the room with laughter.